phenopype/phenopype/README.md

 </p>

 **phenopype is a phenotyping pipeline for python**.
 It is designed to extract phenotypic data from digital images or video material with minimal user input.
 Like other scientific python packages it is designed to be run from a python integrated development environment (IDE), like [spyder](https://www.spyder-ide.org/) or [pycharm](https://www.jetbrains.com/pycharm/).
 Some python knowledge is necessary, but most of the heavy lifting is done in the background.
 If you are interested in using phenopype, check [installation](#installation) and [quickstart](#quickstart).

 ***
 **DISCLAIMER**

-phenopype is developed by [me](https://luerig.net) and builds on a collection of scripts ([iso_cv](https://github.com/mluerig/iso_cv), [iso_track](https://github.com/mluerig/iso_track)) that I wrote for my PhD at [Eawag](https://www.eawag.ch/en/department/eco/) and [ETH Zürich](http://www.adaptation.ethz.ch/). it is still in alpha development stage and under heavy construction.
+phenopype is developed by [me](https://luerig.net) and builds on a collection of scripts ([iso_cv](https://github.com/mluerig/iso_cv), [iso_track](https://github.com/mluerig/iso_track)) that I wrote for my PhD at [Eawag](https://www.eawag.ch/en/department/eco/) and [ETH Zürich](http://www.adaptation.ethz.ch/). it is still in alpha stage and under heavy construction.
 A few core features like blob-counting, object detection or videotracking work ([see below](#features)), more detailed documentation is in the making.
-Please bug me if you need bugfixing, or have requests for features or issues that you think could be solved with phenopype.
+Please contact me if you need bugfixing, or have requests for features.

 ***